 5.5.1 The Contamination Assessment Plan (CAP) was approved by EPD 17th February 2006.
 Site investigation was carried out on 14th and 15th February 2006.
 Site audit was carried out with IEC on 14th February 2006 with the Contractor's representatives.
 The CAP was approved on 17th February 2006.
-Contamination Assessment Report (CAR) was submitted to EPD for approval on 23rd March 2006.
-Based on the preliminary results and comments from EPD, further site investigation is required to quantity the lead contamination extent at the hotspot location 3.
-The additional soil samples were taken around mid May 2006 at Location 3.
-CAR is preparing by the Contractor and submitted to EPD.
-Remediation Assessment Plan (RAP) will also be prepared at the same time.
+The Contamination Assessment Report (CAR) and Remediation Action Plan (RAP) were approved on 18th August 2006.
+Remedial work for the contaminated soil located at the Hotspot L3 (Hole 18) is required to be implemented properly according to the RAP.
+A Final Site Remediation Report (FSRR) will be submitted once all remediation measures were implemented on site.